-Retired in 2014 but back part time in 2018-2019!
+Retired in 2014 but back part time as of 2018!

-Equally adept with fly fishers of all levels, Geoff’s ability to teach and instruct in a relaxed manner, makes him a client favourite.
+Geoff is an expert rafting guide and instructor.
+He, along with David and Anthony, pretty much wrote the book on fishing the Goulburn River.
+Equally adept with fly fishers of all levels, Geoff’s ability to teach and instruct in a relaxed manner, makes him a long time client favourite.

-Semi-retired in May 2018!
-Only available on arrangement
+Retired in May 2018!

 David Pickering is a legend in the Goulburn Valley.
 Now in his mid-seventies, it would be safe to say that there is not a lot in fly fishing that he hasn’t seen or done.